goforbg/breaktime-website-6ce08/content/pages/index.md

   - type: features_section
     features:
       - title: Your time is precious.
-        subtitle: For true work-life balance
+        subtitle: We help you use it wisely.
         content: >-
           Stop juggling between calendar apps and productivity tools — from now on all your appointments and meetings appear in one place.